 University of Pennsylvania

-The University of Pennsylvania has over 1200 Jewish undergraduate students, comprising about 16% of the undergraduate student population.
-Penn has a Hillel, Chabad, Jewish Greek life organizations and the Herbert D. Katz Center for Advanced Judaic Studies.
+The University of Pennsylvania has a Hillel, Chabad, Jewish Greek life organizations and the Herbert D. Katz Center for Advanced Judaic Studies.

 What’s Happening on Campus?